 P IS FOR PURPOSE

 I was in an amazing job and steady relationship when I found out I was pregnant with my daughter.
-As a university graduate I had achieved some of my goals and traveled but nothing has given me the feeling of purpose that being a mother does.
+As a university graduate, I had achieved some of my goals and travelled but nothing has given me the feeling of purpose that being a mother does.
 I love being a mom!